ethereum/ethereum-org-website/src/content/roadmap/statelessness/index.md

 ## Statelessness {#statelessness}

 Statelessness is a bit of a misnomer because it does not mean the concept of "state" is eliminated, but it does involve changes to how Ethereum nodes handle state data.
-Statelessness itself comes in two flavours: weak statelessness and strong statelessness.
+Statelessness itself comes in two flavors: weak statelessness and strong statelessness.
 Weak statelessness enables most nodes to go stateless by putting responsibility for state storage onto a few.
-Strong statelessness compeltely removes the need for any node to store the full state data.
+Strong statelessness completely removes the need for any node to store the full state data.
 Both weak and strong statelessness offer the following benefits to normal validators:

 - nearly instant syncing
 - ability to validate blocks out-of-order